 The only woman listed above is Black Widow, oddly with the generic “woman” logo one finds on restroom signs, versus any associated items she’d have (something spy-related, or a pistol?).

 Most popular superhero movies

-The top 10 highest-grossing superhero movies in North America (adjusted for inflation/2018 dollars) as of this writing are:
+The top 10 highest-grossing superhero movies in North America (adjusted for inflation/2019 dollars) as of this writing are:

-Basically, the most popular superheroes (as far as movies are concerned) include the Avengers, Black Panther, Batman, Spider-Man, Superman, and Iron Man.
+Basically, the most popular superheroes (as far as movies are concerned) are the Avengers, Black Panther, Batman, Spider-Man, and Superman.
 Yes, T’Challa’s debut movie is now the highest-grossing solo superhero film of all time, eclipsing the Dark Knight himself.